MicrosoftDocs/win32/desktop-src/Msi/-streams-table.md

 To rename an OLE data stream, update the 'Name' column of the record.

-If a hold is placed on this table using SQL (ALTER TABLE <table&gt; HOLD) or a column is added with HOLD, the table must be released using FREE.
+If a hold is placed on this table using SQL (ALTER TABLE <table> HOLD) or a column is added with HOLD, the table must be released using FREE.
 Streams are not written until the table has been released or committed.